Master of Liberal Arts Curriculum

 Through four core courses, you’ll gain an interdisciplinary framework to break down complex topics into their basic components and answer challenging questions with methodological approaches from the humanities, social sciences, and natural sciences.
 Each class will require you to think critically, write thoughtfully, respond to your peers, and address problems.

-To meet the core requirement, you’ll take one course in each of the following disciplines:
+To meet the core requirement, you’ll take one course in the Humanities, Social Sciences, Biological Sciences, and Physical Sciences:

 Humanities